pattonsgirl/CEG3120/Projects/Project5/README.md

 ## Objectives

-- Track versions using `git tag` in Actions
+- Implement semantic versioning for images using `git tag` metadata in Actions
-- Use webhooks to keep production up to date
+- Use `webhook`s to keep production up to date

 ## Project Overview